-Ransomware is still all over the place – attacks are up more than 20% in 2020.
-But a ransomware-only attack is quickly being replaced by more sophisticated – and ruthless – attacks.
+Ransomware is still all over the place – attacks are up 62% globally and 158% in North America since 2019.
+But ransomware-only attacks have mostly been replaced by more sophisticated – and ruthless – attacks.

 In a traditional ransomware attack, a cyber criminal finds a way onto business networks (often with stolen usernames and passwords) and runs software that encrypts all accessible files on the networks.
 The software then directs the victims to pay for a decryption key.
 If the victims pay, they might get their data back.
 If they don’t pay, the files are deleted permanently.

-Anyone with some basic network expertise, a couple hundred dollars and a few hours to spare can use ransomware in 2020.
+Anyone with some basic network expertise, a couple hundred dollars and a few hours to spare can use ransomware.
 A ransomware package sells for less than $150 on the dark web, and stolen credentials go for less than $5.

 There are so many criminal groups using ransomware out there that most businesses are taking at least basic protections against it.
 The ransomware market is getting crowded, and each criminal has fewer targets.